Ian Dalziel (geologist): Academic career

 After a short stint lecturing geology at University of Edinburgh, Dalziel moved to the U.S. to join the University of Wisconsin as an assistant professor of Geology in 1963.
 Just a few years later, in 1967, he joined Columbia University as an associate professor and later a senior research scientist at Columbia University's Lamont-Doherty Geological Observatory (now the Lamont–Doherty Earth Observatory).
 In 1985, he moved to Austin, Texas and joined the University of Texas at Austin Institute for Geophysics, where he is now a research professor.

 Recognition

-Dalziel is the recipient of several honors, including a Honorary Fellowship and the Murchison Medal (1992) by The Geological Society, the Clough Medal by the Edinburgh Geological Society in 2003 and a fellowship from the John Simon Guggenheim Memorial Foundation in 1976.
+Dalziel is the recipient of several honors, including an Honorary Fellowship and the Murchison Medal (1992) by The Geological Society, the Clough Medal by the Edinburgh Geological Society in 2003 and a fellowship from the John Simon Guggenheim Memorial Foundation in 1976.

 In 2021, Dalziel was awarded the Penrose Medal by the Geological Society of America for pioneering discoveries about Earth's ancient geography and its past supercontinents.
 The Penrose Medal is considered the highest honor to be awarded within the field of geology.
 At the award ceremony, Dalziel was recognized as "one of the great field-based geologists of our generation" and "one of the world’s leading geologists."

 In 2023, Dalziel was awarded the Polar Medal by the U.K. and Commonwealth government, for contributions to Antarctic geology, including discoveries about its ancient past and the fragility of the ice sheet.